farshid9170/docker-mongo-cluster/README.md

 **Introduction**
 you can use this cluster in different servers for high avability
-just make sure all be in same network.
+just make sure all servers be in same network.